Child Custody Evaluation Attorneys Morris County, NJ

 For unmarried parents or parents going through a divorce, the issue of child custody is often one of the most, if not the most important consideration.
 It is the position of the state of New Jersey that the best interest of the children involved shall always be the number one priority when coming to a legal decision.
 When parents are not in agreement regarding which party should be sole custodian, primary custodian, or whether both parents will be joint custodians, a child custody evaluation may be either ordered by a judge or requested by one or both parents.

-Call our office today to speak with one of our qualified child custody attorneys regarding your potential child custody evaluation in a confidential and comprehensive case assessment.
+Call our office today to speak with one of our qualified child custody attorneys regarding your potential child custody evaluation in a confidential and comprehensive Strategic Planning Session.

 Madison Child Custody Attorneys Define Child Custody Evaluations